Our Commitments

 What visibility do you have of the project development?

-Laure and the team regularly update us on the progress of the project's progress, and we are delighted to see it grow from year to year, as does Sadhana Forest in the broadest sense.
+Laure and the team regularly update us on the project's progress, and we are delighted to see it grow from year to year, as does Sadhana Forest in the broadest sense.
 We remain impressed and sensitive to what they are achieving for the benefit of our planet and many human beings.

 @Laure